PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-IoATrade.md

 - You must be in the overworld. (not inside the menu)
 - Start the program in the [Change Grip/Order Menu](../Appendix/ChangeGripOrderMenu.md).

-**Recommended for Performance:**
-- Have the Shiny Charm.
-This triples the chance to find a shiny.

 When a shiny is found, the program will save a video of the encounter.
-Then it will go to the Switch home to idle.

 ## Options: